astropy/specutils/docs/getting_started.rst

              :class:`~astropy.nddata.UnknownUncertainty` object which will not
              propagate uncertainties in arithmetic operations.

-.. seealso:: modules :py:mod:`~astropy.nddata.nduncertainty`

 Multi-dimensional Data Sets
 ---------------------------

-Specutils supports the case where the user may have an `(n_spectra, n_pix)` shaped data set where each `n_spectra` element provides a different flux data array and so `flux` and `uncertainty` may be multidimensional as long as the last dimension matches the shape of spectral_axis This is meant to allow fast operations on collections of spectra that share the same `spectral_axis`.
+Specutils supports the case where the user may have an ``(n_spectra, n_pix)`` shaped data set where each ``n_spectra`` element provides a different flux data array and so ``flux`` and ``uncertainty`` may be multidimensional as long as the last dimension matches the shape of spectral_axis This is meant to allow fast operations on collections of spectra that share the same ``spectral_axis``.
 While it may seem to conflict with the “1D” in the class name, this name scheme is meant to communicate the presence of a single common spectral axis.

 The case where each flux data array is related to a *different* spectral axis is currently **not** supported, but is planned for a later update.